Norway Rat

 Understanding how norway rat behave helps prevent infestations

-Norway rats are primarily nocturnal and excellent swimmers.
-They burrow extensively, creating complex tunnel systems under buildings, along foundations, and in embankments.
-They prefer to nest at ground level or below and are neophobic (cautious of new objects), making them challenging to trap initially.
+Norway rats are nocturnal and strong swimmers.
+They dig extensive burrow systems under buildings, along foundations, and into embankments.
+They prefer to nest at ground level or below, and they're cautious about anything new in their space (which is why they're tough to trap the first few nights).

 Norway Rat Risks & Dangers